-VIII.1.14-17: Note the concentration of nominal forms of the root \sqrt{stu} 'praise' in these verses: stómam 14d, 15a, sadhástutim 16a, úpastutih 16c, suṣtutím 16d.
+VIII.1.14-17: Note the concentration of nominal forms of the root \sqrt{stu} 'praise' in these verses: stómam 14d, 15a, sadhástutim 16a, úpastutih 16c, suṣṭutím 16d.
 The appearance of sómam in 17a signals a sort of ring-composition by variant, echoing the two forms of stómam in successive pādas of 14 and 15.

-VIII.1.14: Although the primary sense of d, "take delight in your praise," is surely that the poets will enjoy praising Indra, in the context of these two verses it presumably also implies that they will take delight because their praise will put them (back?) into Indra's good graces and thereby improve their own view of themselves and their chances of making good.
+VIII.1.14: Although the primary sense of d, "take delight in your praise," is surely that the poets will enjoy praising Indra, in the context of these two verses it presumably also implies that they will take delight because their praise will put them (back?) into Indra's

 VIII.1.15: Again the uncertainty about whether Indra will pay attention to their praise gives a slightly nervous air to the beginning of this verse.
-In the 2^{nd} pāda the full form of 'our' (asmākam) is fronted; a tr. better reflecting this emphasis and in harmony with the poets' anxieties about Indra's attention would be "let it be our (soma-)drops that invigorate Indra..."
+In the 2nd pāda the full form of 'our' (asmākam) is fronted; a tr. better reflecting this emphasis and in harmony with the poets' anxieties about Indra's attention would be "let it be our (soma-)drops that invigorate Indra..."
 Cf. 3cd.

-VIII.1.16: The phraseology of this verse echoes some previous ones: its opening \vec{a} tv $\dot{a}dy\dot{a}$ is identical to 10a, and $v\bar{a}v\bar{a}tar$ - 'favorite' occurs in the RV only here and in 8b (in the same position).
+VIII.1.16: The phraseology of this verse echoes some previous ones: its opening a tv adya is identical to 10a, and vavatar- 'favorite' occurs in the RV only here and in 8b (in the same position).

-VIII.1.17: Because $dh\bar{a}vata$ in b is unaccented, it cannot be directly parallel with $s \delta t \bar{a}$ in pāda a, as, e.g., Ge takes it, because the hi of pāda a should then have domain over b and induce accent on the verb.
+VIII.1.17: Because $dh\bar{a}vata$ in b is unaccented, it cannot be directly parallel with $s\delta t\bar{a}$ in pāda a, as, e.g., Ge takes it, because the hi of pāda a should then have domain over b and induce accent on the verb.
 I take the hi clause as indicating the grounds or prior action needed for the next clause, as so often when hi appears with the imperative (see Brereton 2012).
-It is also possible that $s \delta t \bar{a}$ is an injunctive, though clear impv. sotā in 19b disfavors this interpretation.
+It is also possible that $s\delta t\bar{a}$ is an injunctive, though clear impv. $sot\bar{a}$ in 19b disfavors this interpretation.